 I just wish that many of the modern day shows would do the same.
 That they would not rely on so much sexual and violent “filler” to try to pull in the audience.
 To not play it safe and re-fund something that is popular rather than invest in some new ideas.

 And definitely not to pander to the fans that demand further exploration of an ending that, put simply, was good enough.

 Last time, I covered Bear’s first appearance on UK Television.

 Bear was very proud of his first break in the industry.
 This came at a price though, and soon he found that the work dried up and he was left somewhat in the wilderness.

 Just two weeks after hitting the small screen, he was invited to play Aladdin at the Mayflower Theatre in Southampton.

 He immediately found that, although being on television gave him a buzz, there was nothing like the thrill of treading the boards.
 Even though it was only pantomime.
-He told,me that he met many famous people whilst on duty.
-It was slowly becoming the golden era of the reality TV celebrity, but a little research did show that some people I’d even heard of appeared in the show.
+He told me that he met many famous people whilst on duty.
+It was the time of the rise of the reality TV celebrity, but a little research did show that some people I’d even heard of appeared in the show.

 “The audience was fantastic.
 They would cheer and clap every time I came on.”
 Bear beamed as he told me this.